bhudson2/spacevlbi/docs/source/Guide.rst

 ~~~~~~~~~~~~~~~~~~~~

 The user can define what is known as a ``CommsSystem`` object within the tool
-which can be used to model communications antennas or optical terminals onboard
+that can be used to model communications antennas or optical terminals onboard
 the spacecraft.
 Multiple ``CommsSystem`` objects can be defined, enabling the
 differentiation between TT&C antennas and antennas / optical terminals for
 payload data downlink, if required.